jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

 **When to use this:**

-Use neverthrow when your business logic has multiple failure modes that need different handling, when you need composable error handling, or when you're building systems where reliability matters more than development speed.
+Use neverthrow when your business logic has multiple failure modes that need different handling, when you need composable error handling, or when you want error-handling discipline in core logic.

 **Why this works better:**

 **Function signatures are honest**

-`ResultAsync<{paymentId: string}, Error>` tells you exactly what you're getting: either a payment ID or an error.
+`Promise<Result<{paymentId: string}, PaymentError>>` tells you exactly what you're getting: either a payment ID or an error.
 No surprises, no hidden exceptions.
-The type system enforces error handling at compile time.
+The type system makes error handling explicit in the signature.

 **Composition is natural**